stampsy/Stampsy.Social/README.md

 ### Features

-* Athentication with iOS 6 providers with fallback to Safari
+* Authentication with native iOS 6 providers with fallback to Safari on iOS
+* Authentication via a modal controller both on iOS and Android
-* Support for choosing native Twitter with an action sheet (see sample project)
+* Support for choosing native iOS Twitter account with an action sheet (see sample project)
 * Getting profile for Facebook, Twitter, Google+ and Dropbox
 * Getting access token from Facebook, Twitter ([Reverse Auth](https://dev.twitter.com/docs/ios/using-reverse-auth)) and Google+
 * Getting paginated friends for Facebook, Twitter and Google Plus